erikayazmeen/QAPortfolio/README.md

 ## Skills
 You can find examples of the described skills in the [Examples of my work](#examples-of-my-work) section.
 __Manual testing__
-  * can perform manual functional and usability testing of web applications
+  * can perform manual functional and gained hands-on experience by testing web applications, applications (adroid & ios) and game applications
-  * gained hands-on experience by testing applications created for educational purposes

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively